Dsouza-Malcolm/nextjs-product-listing-page/README.md

 1. Open the application in your browser by navigating to http://localhost:3000.
 2. Use the search bar to filter products by their titles.
 3. Click on the "View Details" button on any product to see more detailed information in a modal.

+## Notes
+1. Ensure you have a stable internet connection to fetch data from the Fake Store API.
+2. If you encounter any issues during installation or setup, please refer to the official Next.js documentation or open an issue in the GitHub repository.
+3.
+By following these steps, you should be able to set up and use the product listing page successfully.